 I realized fairly quickly that he wouldn’t have gone down the road I’d picked because it turned to gravel after a couple hundred metres – not too bad for my bike, and I’d been over it a couple of times before, but not good for the skinny tires on Colin’s bike.
 I quickly turned around and climbed back up to the left-hand fork which I followed until I saw Colin up ahead.
 He had heard me when I’d called out but it had sounded to him like my voice was coming from another direction so he just stopped to wait for me.

 As we drove along the route to choose our spot we were already encountering traffic controls so were forced to park on a side road.
 We found out why – there was a women’s race going through prior to the men arriving so they closed the roads earlier than usual.
-We loaded out the chairs and walked a short distance back to the race road and settled in to wait.

 A really pretty grey cat snuck past the back of us by going on the other side of the stone wall – it watched the action for a bit from the top of the wall before jumping down into the next yard.